Vertigo Physiotherapy Treatment Brisbane

 Vertigo is actually the symptom of spinning or whirling around that is caused when the little ear rocks get stuck in the balance organs in your inner ear.

-Vertigo can also be a symptom of other disorders including neck pain or some abnormalities or disturbances to the vestibular nerve.
-The vestibular nerve is the nerve that integrates your sensory stimuli and movement so that your brain knows where the body is in space.
-When your head moves, the labyrinth in your inner ear, which is made up of the canals then transmits the information to the vestibular nerve and the vestibular nerve transmits this information to the brain stem and the cerebellum.
+Vertigo can also be a symptom of other disorders including neck pain or some abnormalities or disturbances to the vertigo nerve.
+The vertigo nerve is the nerve that integrates your sensory stimuli and movement so that your brain knows where the body is in space.
+When your head moves, the labyrinth in your inner ear, which is made up of the canals then transmits the information to the vertigo nerve and the vertigo nerve transmits this information to the brain stem and the cerebellum.

 How do You Know if you Have BPPV?